In this article, we will look at some tried and proven ways to lose belly fat.

 Unfortunately, there isn’t a magic diet or exercise to lose belly fat.
 However, with effort and perseverance, you can have the flat abs or six pack abs most of us desire.

 What are Some Effective Ways to Lose Belly Fat?

-As you probably already know, the best ways to lose belly fat involves a combination of eating a healthy diet and doing regular exercise.
+As you probably already know, the best ways to lose belly fat involve a combination of eating a healthy diet and doing regular exercise.
 One without the other won’t work nearly as well.

 Following a nutrient-rich, calorie-controlled diet and exercising aerobically for between 30 to 60 minutes at least four or five times a week is one of the best ways to lose belly fat, as well as lose weight all over.
 By including foods that reduce belly fat in your diet, you can be in bikini shape, faster.

 Two types of foods that reduce belly fat are whole grains and foods containing monounsaturated fats.
 We will look at both, below.

-One of the best foods that reduce belly fat is actually a group of foods that fall under the category of whole grains.
+One of the best foods to reduce belly fat is actually a group of foods that fall under the category of whole grains.
 A recent study documented in the American Journal of Clinical Nutrition showed that participants who followed a low-calorie diet that included whole grains lost stomach fat more readily.

 Test participants consumed whole grains along with a diet that included three servings of low-fat dairy, five servings of fruit and vegetables, and two servings of fish, poultry, or lean meat a day.
 This group lost more fat from their waist and belly than those who followed the diet and ate refined grain products.